 If you’re planning a visit to Cinque Terre then you already know that you will want to make the most out of your time in this small but rich part of coastal Italy.
 With that said, it can be tough to know where to start.
 To help, we have created the perfect itinerary on how to spend 48 hours in the Cinque Terre.

 You can walk along the Cinque Terre coastal route between Monterosso and Manarola with Culture Trip on our 10-day Northern Italy trip, led by our local insider.

 Make an early start and beat the day-tripper crowds – not to mention the hot sun – and spend the first part of the day on one of the hiking trails that link the towns and surrounding countryside.
 You can pick the popular Blue Trail, which requires an entry fee and has a few detours due to storm damage.
 The stretch between Monterosso through Vernazza and up to Corniglia is particularly lovely with plenty of panoramic vistas for budding photographers.
 One of the best views of Vernazza is on the trail from Monterosso.
 Even if you don’t do the entire walk (which takes about an hour and a a half), make sure you don’t miss this classic sight.
 In the hilltop village of Corniglia you can stop for a drink with a view or a gelato.
 Those looking for a challenge, the path between Manarola and Volastra has approximately 1,200 steps.

-After a quick lunch of warm-from-the-oven focaccia or a cone of freshly fried seafood eaten on the pier in Riomaggiore find your skipper and recuperate from your morning trek with a boat tour.
-You will really get a sense of how improbably vertical the area is and get to see each of the five different towns as you cruise in this Marine Protected Area.
+After a quick lunch of warm-from-the-oven focaccia or a cone of freshly fried seafood eaten on the pier in Riomaggiore, find your skipper and recuperate from your morning trek with a boat tour.
+You will really get a sense of how improbably vertical the area is and you’ll also get to see each of the five different towns as you cruise in this Marine Protected Area.
 Have a sunset swim off the boat or from one of the large rocks near the marina back in town.